calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - scalar: indicates that the signal is of an scalar type (integer, etc.).

-  - custom__data__type: can use any name of a user-defined enumerated data type (see section below).
+  - *custom data* type: can use any name of an user-defined enumerated data type within tab "Data Types" (see section below).

 - **Length (bits):** length in bits of the signal.
-Can be betwenn 1 and upto the message size (e.g., 64 bits for an 8-byte length message).
-The signal must fit in the message available space (space not occipied by other message's signals).
+Can be between 1 and up-to the message size (e.g., 64 bits for an 8-byte length message).
+The signal must fit in the message available space (space not occupied by other message signals).

 - **Conveyor Message:** name of the message transporting the signal.
 Shall be a defined message name within tab "Messages".

 - **Start Byte:** Layout information: starting byte position of the signal within the conveyor message.

-- **Start Bit:** Layout information: starting bitposition of the signal within the conveyor message.
+- **Start Bit:** Layout information: starting bit position (with respect to the start byte) of the signal within the conveyor message.
+E.g. if a signal starts at absolute bit position 33 (starting counting with byte 0 and bit 0), then its start byte shall be 4 and its start bit shall be 1.

   **Note:** Bits occupied by the signal (as determined by its starting byte, starting bit and length) shall not overlap with other signals conveyed by the same message.

 - **Initial Value:** value of the signal to be set during initialization.
 Shall be a valid value as per the associated signal type.
 For signals of type array, this value will be used in all the array's bytes.
-Left empty if no initial value is required (by default all data is initialized will all zeros).
+Left empty if no initial value is required (by default all data is initialized with all zeros).

-- **Fail Safe value:** value for the signal to be set when the conveyor message timesout (from subscribing node's perspective).
+- **Fail Safe value:** value for the signal to be set when the conveyor message times-out (from subscribing node's perspective).
 Shall be a valid value as per the associated signal type.
 If left empty then no change will be performed upon detection of conveyor message timeout (last known value will be kept).
 This is meaningless if the conveyor message doesn't have a defined timeout.

 - **Offset:** if signal is of scalar type, it is often useful to define an offset and a resolution (see next parameter) to give a physical meaning to the signal's raw value.
 The offset and resolution are used to defined a linear equation for the physical value of the signal:

   - *physical_value* = **resolution** * *raw_value* + **offset**